cp-algorithms/cp-algorithms/src/algebra/factorization.md

 ### Precomputed primes

 Extending the wheel factorization with more and more primes will leave exactly the primes to check.
-So a good way of checking is just to precompute all prime numbers and test them individually.
+So a good way of checking is just to precompute all prime numbers until $\sqrt{n}$ and test them individually.

 ```cpp factorization_trial_division4
 vector<long long> primes;